-A single renewal fee will be payable each year to maintain a UP in force after grant.
-The renewal fees will be payable to the EPO.
-As of February 2022, the scale of the official fees starts at €35 for Year 2 and progresses up to €4,855 for Year 20.
-It will not be possible to reduce the cost of renewal by limiting the territorial coverage of a UP.
+A single renewal fee is payable each year to maintain a UP in force after grant.
+The renewal fees are payable to the EPO.
+Currently, the scale of the official fees starts at €35 for Year 2 and progresses up to €4,855 for Year 20.
+It is not possible to reduce the cost of renewal by limiting the territorial coverage of a UP.